OSGeo/gdal/doc/source/development/rfc/rfc102_embedded_resources.rst

 `SQLite3 memvfs <https://www.sqlite.org/src/doc/tip/ext/misc/memvfs.c>`__,
 as done by
 `DuckDB Spatial <https://github.com/duckdb/duckdb_spatial/blob/9c14a8b4a9093d981123a7d9f620a675ab29c6d5/spatial/src/spatial/proj/module.cpp#L56>`__

+Embedding of resource files in PROJ is limited to :file:`proj.db`

 Note: acknowledging how critical access to proj.db is, we make an exception of also allowing embedding it with non-C23 capable compilers, using a CMake script,